Gbolahant/Scils-Projects/README.md

 ### Potential Analysis:
 1. Identify patterns in customer demographics that may influence bike purchases.
 2. Gain insights into regional variations in customer characteristics.
-3. valuate the impact of education and age on bike purchases.
+3. Evaluate the impact of education and age on bike purchases.

 ### Conclusion:
 This project provides a practical opportunity for a student to apply Excel skills in a real-world scenario.
 It covers data cleaning, descriptive statistics, and visualization techniques, offering a holistic understanding of customer data analysis.
 The insights gained from this analysis can be valuable for businesses in making informed marketing and sales decisions.